maknelso/maknelso/README.md

 I am a SDE at Amazon.
 This is my developer website: https://nelmak.vercel.app

-Programming languages: C, Java, Python, JavaScript
+Programming languages:
+- C
+- Java
+- Python
+- JavaScript

+Frameworks:
+- React
+- Spring Boot
+- Django
+- Flask

 I speak:
 - English
 - Mandarin
 - Cantonese

+- 🔭 I’m currently working on
+  - Kotlin
+  - Swift

 <!--
 **maknelso/maknelso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 💬 Ask me about ...